aresdevo/animaide/README.md

 >
 > ![Key outside margin](images/key_outside_margin.gif)
 >
-> There is an option in the preferences called "autokey outside margins", if selected , any time
+> There is an option in the preferences called "autokey outside margins", if selected, any time
 > the cursor is outside the margins while manipulating the object it will create a key.

 > ![Fast calculation setting](images/fast_calculation_setting.jpg)